About The Play

 About The Writer

 James Cary is an award-winning sitcom for BBC TV and Radio.
 He worked on the first two series of Miranda and co-wrote Miranda Hart’s Joke Shop.
-He co-created Bluestone 42 for BBC3 which ran for three series and has also written episodes of My Family, My Hero and Dani's Castle.
-His radio credits include Another Case of Milton Jones, Hut 33, Recorded forTraining Purposes, Concrete Cow and Think the Unthinkable starring Marcus Brigstocke and David Mitchell.
+He co-created Bluestone 42 for BBC3 which ran for three series and has also written episodes of My Family, My Hero, Citizen Khan, Almost Never, Dani's Castle.
+His radio credits include Another Case of Milton Jones, Hut 33, Recorded forTraining Purposes, Concrete Cow and Think the Unthinkable.
 His stage show, Infinite Number of Monkeys, was nominated for Perrier Best Newcomer at the Edinburgh Fringe.
 He tweets as @sitcomgeek and @thatjamescary and blogs at sitcomgeek.blogspot.com and

 James Cary also has a BA Hons in Theology from the University of Durham.
-He currently attends St John the Baptist's Church in Yeovil where he occasionally preaches.
+He is also a member of the General Synod for the Church of England and the Archbishops' Council.